 A leading anti-racist charity that promotes civil rights.

 b.
 To advance race relations by means of education and awareness raising; and

 c.
 To relieve the needs of those who are distressed or suffering violence or harassment.

 We are an independent, non-governmental organisation which works on tackling anti-Muslim hatred and therefore our work is not influenced or wholly shaped by Government.
 However, we work with Central Government to raise the issues of anti-Muslim hatred at a policy level and our work helps to shape and inform policy makers, whilst ensuring that an insight is brought into this area of work through the systematic recording and reporting of anti-Muslim hate incidents and crimes.

 Gypsy and Traveller Empowerment Herts have set up this reporting site working with other Gypsy, Traveller and Roma organisations to collect data on where, when and the type of hate used against community members.

 This data will not identify anyone but will help us highlight to government and police the extent of hate incidents against community members so that hopefully they can counter this problem.
 We can also provide support to Gypsy, Traveller and Roma victims of racism.

 If you are Deaf/BSL user and have experienced hate crime and would like advice on how to report it please contact the deaf+plus helpline.

-Stop Hate UK is one of the leading national organisations working to challenge all forms of Hate Crime and discrimination, based on any aspect of an individual’s identity.
+Stop Hate UK is working to challenge all forms of Hate Crime and discrimination, based on any aspect of an individual’s identity.

 Stop Hate UK provides independent, confidential and accessible reporting and support for victims, witnesses and third parties.